bodrovis/lokalise_manager/README.md

 `processes` will contain an array of objects responding to the following methods:

 * `#success` — usually returns `true` (to learn more, check documentation for the `:raise_on_export_fail` option below)
-* `#process` — returns an object (an instance of the `Lokalise::Resources::QueuedProcess`) representing a [queued background process](https://lokalise.github.io/ruby-lokalise-api/api/queued-processes) as uploading is done in the background on Lokalise.
+* `#process` — returns an object (an instance of the `RubyLokaliseApi::Resources::QueuedProcess`) representing a [queued background process](https://lokalise.github.io/ruby-lokalise-api/api/queued-processes) as uploading is done in the background on Lokalise.
 * `#path` — returns an instance of the `Pathname` class which represent the file being uploaded.

 You can perform periodic checks to read the status of the process.
 Here's a very simple example: